 So step #1 - stop 🛑.
 Take a moment to pause.

 This leads directly into into step #2 - breathe.
 Take a couple deep breaths.
-If you'd like, try breathing in for a count of 4, holding this breath for a count of 7, and then exhaling for a count of 8.
+If you want, you can try breathing in for a count of 4, holding this breath for a count of 7, and then exhale for a count of 8.
 Repeat again if desired.